 Businesses still subject to national closures (e.g. nightclubs) will also be eligible.

 Exclusions to Local Restrictions Support Grant – business rate payers

-- Businesses that are closed for less than two weeks are not eligible for grant funding.
+- Businesses subject to local restrictions that are implemented for less than 14 days and businesses that are closed for less than 14 days are not eligible for grant funding.

 - Businesses that are able to continue to trade because they do not depend on providing direct in-person services from premises and can operate their services effectively remotely (e.g. accountants, solicitors).